 There are different characteristics between HMD type and glasses type devices, as the COM of glasses type devices is biased towards the front of the device, by design.
 As a result, AR/MR applications should consider the issues due to the differences in the ergonomics between the two different types of wearable devices.

+The following KPI is related with weight and listed in 6.X.6.

+Maximum Weight

 *** End of Change #2 ***